mathilda0902/statistical_learning/model_dir.md

 # cv_regularization - Regularization: Ridge (Shrinkage) and Lasso
+- compare and contrast Ridge and Lasso:
+- Ridge:
+  - The assumptions of Ridge regression is same as least squared regression except normality is not to be assumed
+  - It shrinks the value of coefficients but doesn’t reaches zero, which suggests no feature selection feature
+  - This is a regularization method and uses l2 regularization.
+- Lasso:
+  - The assumptions of this regression is same as least squared regression except normality is not to be assumed
+  - It shrinks coefficients to zero (exactly zero), which certainly helps in feature selection
+  - This is a regularization method and uses l1 regularization
+  - If group of predictors are highly correlated, lasso picks only one of them and shrinks the others to zero

 ## Functions:

 1. `mse_ridge` and `mse_lasso`: mean squared error of Ridge / Lasso Regression